ElectroBoy10/TakeWay.Shop/generalinfo.md

 ---

-## Want to order or ask a Question WhatsApp me
+## Do you want to order or ask Question, WhatsApp me.
 [WhatsApp +27 65 677 2625](https://wa.me/27656772625/)

 ---